Best Fisheries in the Pacific Northwest

 Visit Fairholme General Store on Lake Crescent, a great stop for through-travelers (sandwiches, snacks and soft-serve ice cream), tourists (souvenirs or kayak/canoe rentals) or campers (supplies and sundries).
 Our friendly staff can assist with finding items you may need for your visit as well as suggestions on fun area activities.

 The waters just outside our front door are rich with a variety of fish, including steelhead, salmon, and trout.
+Steelhead fishing is popular mid-February to mid-April.
+Check with the U.S. Forest Service for all fishing regulations.
 Fishing in Lake Quinault for trout is permitted during the summer months only.
-Fishing for salmon in the lake is NOT permitted but you are allowed to fish for salmon in the lower Quinault River.
+Fishing for salmon in the lake is NOT permitted but you are allowed to fish for salmon in the lower Quinault River with a licensed guide.
+Guide information is available at the front desk.

 Lake Quinault Lodge front desk staff can provide you with information about local fishing guide services (tribal and non-tribal).
 Fishing trips can be customized to meet your needs.
 Bait and other fishing supplies are available at the nearby General store.
 Box lunches ordered the night before at fishing trip are available for early-morning pick-up at the Lake Quinault Lodge front desk.